Papierkorb/bindgen/clang/README.md

 much fun.
 Second, we have to manually provide it with the system include paths.

 For all of this, there's `find_clang.cr`.
 It's a Crystal script figuring all of this out.
-It's used by the `Makefile`, and is supposed to be portable.
+It's used by build system, and is supposed to be portable.

 ## Tips for direct usage